Tár (album): Track listing

-Release
+Release and reception

 On 2 September 2022, Variety announced the film's concept album that featured 20 tracks, running for an hour long.
 Deutsche Grammophon published the concept album on 21 October 2022, two weeks after the film's US theatrical release on 7 October.

-A vinyl edition of the album is expected to be released on January 20, 2023.
+A vinyl edition of the album was released on January 20, 2023.

-Reception
+The album topped the Billboard Traditional Classical Albums from the week beginning November 5, 2022, ahead of albums released during the period by the actual Berlin Philharmonic.

+Critical response

 Hildur's score received critical acclaim, A. O. Scott from The New York Times and Richard Lawson of Vanity Fair called the score one of the best aspects of the film.
 David Rooney of The Hollywood Reporter wrote that "the score by composer Hildur Guðnadóttir brings subtle indications of the influences Lydia is hearing in her own compositions, elegantly interwoven with the classical pieces — primarily Mahler and Elgar."
 Mae Abdulbaki of Screen Rant called the score "spectacular" and "crucial to the film's execution".
 David Ehrlich of IndieWire wrote, "Hildur Guðnadóttir's unobtrusive score helps to smooth over the seams even as Lydia comes apart on screen."
 Ann Hornaday of The Washington Post commented, "the musical score is composed by Hildur Gudnadóttir, who's also name-checked by Lydia – a choice that emphasizes Lydia's own hypersensitivity to the ambient sounds that constantly threaten to engulf her".

 In an article published by Variety, Hildur Guðnadóttir's score for Tár was considered as an eligible contender for nominations at the 95th Academy Awards held in March 2023.
 A representative from Focus Features confirmed to the magazine, saying that the film's music meets the requirement for the Academy Awards, and will be submitted for consideration.
 IndieWire had mixed opinions regarding the consideration of Academy Award submission, despite predicting the eligibility of Hildur's score as the criteria for original score requirements has lowered to 35 percent from the initial 60 percent.
 The article further states the complication is mostly due to the intentional mixing of the score with the pre-existing material, which was done "to convey the otherworldly mindscape of Tár, who struggles with maintaining her position of power while fending off cancel culture threats".
-It further estimated that such a notion would not sit well with the Academy, but possibilities of a nomination is still considered, if Hildur makes a case concerning the dramatic importance of her score in the cue sheets, which she submits to the executive music branch, by which she names the scene, describes what's happening, and denotes in the time code where the music starts and ends.
-In December 2022, the score was ruled ineligible from Oscar consideration.
+It further estimated that such a notion would not sit well with the Academy.
+In December 2022, the album was ruled ineligible from Oscar consideration.